All You Wanted to Know about Hutong

 China Daily, June 15, 2012

-Hutong (alleys) and siheyuan (courtyard houses) are thought to be representative of Beijing
+Hutong (alleys) and siheyuan (courtyard houses) are thought to be representative of Beijing's urban cultural traditions.

 A large-scale exhibition running until Oct 21 at the Capital Museum offers viewers insight into some of the capital's century-old lanes and compounds and their residents.